Advertiser Disclosure

 Access to Your Account

-Checking and savings account both provide reliable access.
+Checking and savings accounts both provide reliable access.
 You can log into your provider’s mobile app or website to access your money.
-The money in your checking account is easier to spend since they are connected to your debit card.
+The money in your checking account is easier to spend since it is connected to your debit card.
 However, you can make a quick money transfer from your savings account to your checking account if you need extra reserves for your debit card.

 Some savings accounts have more restrictions and higher minimum balance requirements.
 These parameters vary for each bank, credit union, and online banking platform.
 Online banks tend to combine flexibility with high APYs for their savings accounts.
 Consumers who choose high-yield savings accounts or money market accounts may have less access to funds or a limited number of monthly withdrawals.